 Hand Applique

-• Cut your background square for an appliqué block at least 2 inches larger than the finished size.
+• Cut your background square for an appliqué block at least 1 1/2 to 2 inches larger than the finished size.
 The larger square will give you the room to square up your block if needed.
 It the block is intricate it can actually shrink as you add all the appliqué pieces.

 1 020